How Does Being Pregnant Affect Your Dental Health?

 Talk to your dentist, they’re the only ones who can evaluate your case and decide whether or not x-rays are necessary.

-Is is safe to receive anesthesia when pregnant?
+Is it safe to receive anesthesia when pregnant?

 Expecting Moms are best to avoid anesthesia, particularly during the first trimester.
 If you think you need any dental treatment requiring anesthesia, talk with your dentist.

-They’ll probably tell you to either delay the the procedure until later in your pregnancy, or educate you about other ways to reduce pain or anxiety.
+They’ll probably tell you to either delay the procedure until later in your pregnancy or educate you about other ways to reduce pain or anxiety.

 These are the days of falling asleep in the dental chair, even root canals are performed with minimal discomfort.

 Wayne NJ Dentist for Kids: Frank V. Maldonado, D.D.S.

 Dr. Frank Maldonado provides all phases general & family dentistry with expertise treating patients from 1 to 100+!
 We promise to provide your children with the highest level of comfort and care possible.